 SPECIALIZING IN PRIVATE CUSTOM STUDENT TOURS FOR OVER TWO DECADES | CALL FOR A CUSTOM QUOTE (800) 896-3858

 As mentioned, most senior class trips to Hawaii are based out of Waikiki, a section of Honolulu along the coast just west of the iconic Diamond Head crater.
-The beach is a long strip of sand that is packed with sunbathers and smells faintly of coconut oil.
+The beach is a long strip of sand packed with sunbathers, and it smells faintly of coconut oil.
 The water is warm, and the rolling waves are usually perfect for learning to surf.
-There are innumerable fashionable shops lining Kalakaua Blvd, and there is also an abundance of nightlife for all ages.
-Outside of Waikiki, there is the Arizona Memorial in Pearl Harbor, Hanauma Bay (a snorkeler's heaven), Diamond Head, the Polynesian Cultural Center, surfing's infamous North Shore, assorted authentic luaus, as well as many different hikes and beaches.
+There is a plethora of fashionable shops lining Kalakaua Blvd and also an abundance of nightlife for all ages.
+Outside of Waikiki, students can visit the historic Arizona Memorial in Pearl Harbor, Hanauma Bay (a snorkeler's heaven), Diamond Head, the Polynesian Cultural Center, surfing's infamous North Shore, assorted authentic luaus, as well as many different hikes and beaches.

 Maui is the second most populated Hawaiian Island, but much less so than Oahu.
 Tourism is the dominant industry on Maui, and many of the scenic beaches are fronted by luxury hotels.
-The properties are meticulously maintained and there is a plethora of shopping venues and restaurants.
-Mount Haleakala towers over the eastern part of the island, and a vast wilderness covers much of its slopes.
+These properties are meticulously maintained and surrounded by shopping venues and restaurants.
+Mount Haleakala towers over the eastern part of the island, and a tropical rainforest covers much of its vast slopes.
 If feeling adventurous, graduates may want to take a guided bike tour down from Haleakala's peak.
-The smaller, western side of the Maui features Lahaina, a former whaling village, and Kaanapali, a coastal region with some of the nicest beachside hotels.
+The smaller, western lobe of Maui Island features Lahaina, a former whaling village, and Kaanapali, a coastal region with some of the nicest beachside hotels.